sarsbars/css-tutorial/README.md

 }
 ```

-Explanation:
-Each circle moves further along the Z-axis, creating a stunning depth illusion.
-This is enhanced by transition-delay, which staggers the animation for a smoother visual effect.
+What's Happening:
+Each circle moves up along the Z-axis a little more than the last one.
+This creates a cool layered 3D effect when you hover.
+I used transition-delay to make them move one after the other — kind of like a ripple effect.

+📍Snippet 3: Gradient Background on .card

+.card {
+    background: linear-gradient(45deg, #cba5fe, #ff20bd);
+    height: 400px;
+    width: 400px;
+    border-radius: 50%;
+}

 ## ✨ Features
 - ✅ Pure HTML + CSS only